sniperwolf/taggingJS/README.md

 ## jQuery plugin to tagging like a charm! ##

 jQuery plugin to create a simple and high customizable front-end tag system.
+It is only `2.5 kb`!

 ![Example Image](example/example_img.png)